renovate-bot/NeXTLinux-_-gosbomx/README.md

 ...
 ```

-Syft also includes a vast array of utility templating functions from [sprig](http://masterminds.github.io/sprig/) apart from the default Golang [text/template](https://pkg.go.dev/text/template#hdr-Functions) to allow users to customize the output format.
+Gosbom also includes a vast array of utility templating functions from [sprig](http://masterminds.github.io/sprig/) apart from the default Golang [text/template](https://pkg.go.dev/text/template#hdr-Functions) to allow users to customize the output format.

-Lastly, Syft has custom templating functions defined in `./syft/format/template/encoder.go` to help parse the passed-in JSON structs.
+Lastly, Gosbom has custom templating functions defined in `./syft/format/template/encoder.go` to help parse the passed-in JSON structs.

 ## Multiple outputs

-Syft can also output _multiple_ files in differing formats by appending
+Gosbom can also output _multiple_ files in differing formats by appending
-`=<file>` to the option, for example to output Syft JSON and SPDX JSON:
+`=<file>` to the option, for example to output Gosbom JSON and SPDX JSON:

 ```shell
 syft <image> -o json=sbom.syft.json -o spdx-json=sbom.spdx.json